You can live a healthier life and possibly relieve some of your pain from our advice. Here are some tips that can keep your feet healthy:

 Pamper your Feet

-Our feet is made to be robust, carry weight from the body and connect us to the floor.
-We all stretch our hips, shoulders, back, and neck, but feet should also be stretched sometimes so that they can be healthy flexible and soft all the time.
+Our feet are made to be robust, carry weight from the body and connect us to the floor.
+We all stretch our hips, shoulders, back, and neck, but feet health should also be considered.
+Stretch your feet so that they can be flexible and soft.

 You should use a foam roller and lacrosse ball to massage and use the areas that are sore from running, walking and standing.

-A helpful exercise would be to roll your foot with a lacrosses ball or a rubber ball that is frim on the bottom sides and top.
+A helpful exercise would be to roll your foot with a lacrosse ball or a rubber ball that is firm on the bottom sides and top.

 When doing the above work on bottom of feet and calf, don’t forget to stretch your toes one by one in a full range of motion.